The parts of a shotgun cartridge explained

 - A plastic (sometimes paper) case

 Different primers burn with a different “hotness” and the skill of every loader is to marry the right primer to the right powder.
 If the primer is wrong the cartridge could give a strong ‘kick’ or just fade and falter.

 Different powders are purposely designed to generate speeds and pressures specific to the quarry being pursued, and for use in guns proofed to fire them safely.

-High performance, fast burning powders for light loads tend to be what’s called ‘single based’ with nitrocellulose as the single main constituent making them more hygroscopic and, hence, more susceptible than ‘double base’ propellants to absorbing damp.
+High performance, fast burning powders for light loads tend to be what’s called ‘single based’.
+Nitrocellulose is the single main constituent making them more susceptible than ‘double base’ propellants to absorbing damp.
 To counteract this, single-based powders contain stabilisers such as diphenylamine.

 Slower burning double base powders tend to be used in heavier loads and have nitrocellulose and nitro glycerine as their two main constituents.
 They also contain oxidisers to sustain combustion.

 Double base powders are more likely to be granular, with a smaller surface area.

-Variants include dispersant wads, for maximising the spread of the pattern and Bior wads, which are partial cups designed to deliver the best pattern distribution for a chosen discipline or quarry.
+Cartridge wad variants include dispersant wads, for maximising the spread of the pattern and Bior wads, which are partial cups designed to deliver the best pattern distribution for a chosen discipline or quarry.

 Plastic wads tend to have “petals”.
 These expand to create a seal within the bore of the barrel whereas fibre wads have to be compressed when they are placed in the case.
 Fibre wad cartridges often produce a little more felt recoil because they are loaded at a slightly higher pressure.

 The most important element in shot is antimony.
 This hardens the shot and most high performance clay shells contain up to 5% to ensure clean breaks.

-Game cartridges on the other hand carry softer shot that deforms more readily, thereby offloading energy on the quarry to bring about humane kills.
+Game cartridges on the other hand carry softer shot that deforms more readily, offloading more energy on the quarry to bring about humane kills.
 Antimony in game shot is usually around 2 or 3%.